ArvinZJC/WeiboEmoji/src/WeiboEmojiUpdateChecker/README.md

    - [How to get the Telegram user ID?](https://bigone.zendesk.com/hc/en-us/articles/360008014894-How-to-get-the-Telegram-user-ID-)
    - [How to get a Weibo API access token?](https://open.weibo.com/wiki/%E6%8E%88%E6%9D%83%E6%9C%BA%E5%88%B6)

-   If all configurations are set properly, the script `updater.py` under the update checker's `src` directory can be executed successfully to generate/update the JSON data file as per the search results.
+   If all configurations are in place, the script `updater.py` under the update checker's `src` directory can be executed successfully to generate/update the JSON data file as per the search results.

 3. The update checker is designed to deploy on [Tencent SCF](https://cloud.tencent.com/product/scf) to check if any update is available for the Weibo Emoji list.
 A configuration file template is provided as follows for deployment convenience.
 You may refer to [the relevant official documents of Tencent SCF](https://cloud.tencent.com/document/product/583/44751) to use it if you want.